ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 <a id="nestedatt--input_msk"></a>
 ### Nested Schema for `input_msk`

+Required:

+- `brokers` (List of String) Enter each Kafka bootstrap server you want to use.
+Specify the hostname and port (such as mykafkabroker:9092) or just the hostname (in which case @{product} will assign port 9092).
+- `region` (String) Region where the MSK cluster is located

 Optional:

 - `assume_role_arn` (String) Amazon Resource Name (ARN) of the role to assume